arch-linux-calamares-installer/alci-iso/README.md

 `sudo pacman -S arcolinux-mirrorlist-git arcolinux-keyring`

-If not on ArcoLinux you can install from the ALCI-repo with sudo pacman -U.
+If not on ArcoLinux you can download the package from the alci_repo with sudo pacman -U.

 https://github.com/arcolinuxiso/alci_repo

-After editing the necessary files you can start building.
+After editing the necessary files (pacman.conf and packages.x86_64) you can start building.

 Use the scripts from this folder: